 guardian, Book Of The Day

 Kerri ní Dochartaigh is the author of Thin Places which was highly commended by the Wainwright Prize for Nature Writing 2021.
-She has written for the Guardian, the Irish Times, the BBC, Winter Papers, and others.
-She lives in an old railway cottage in the heart of Ireland with her family.
+She has written for the Guardian, Irish Times, BBC, Winter Papers and others.
+She lives in Cornwall with her family.

 @kerri_ni | @kerrinidochartaigh